d-gubert/FireRecordJS/README.md

 * [ ] Promise based
 * [ ] Firebase should be a peer dependency
 * [ ] Query builder (on top of Firestore's)

+## License

+FireRecord is available under the MIT license.
+See the LICENSE file for more info.